Skip to cookie consent Skip to main content

 Fellows are expected to incorporate some level of part-time medicine practice or exposure during the fellowship to maintain their clinical skills.
 Variations based on track are described below.

-The full two-year track is a two-year program open to applicants from any clinical specialty (including pathology).
+The full two-year track is open to applicants from all medical specialties.
 With regard to clinical activities, fellows will have the opportunity to work as attending physicians in their clinical specialty at Mass General Brigham-affiliated sites to maintain their clinical skills, use the current clinical information systems, and gain respect of their colleagues.
 Moonlighting policies will be adhered to as defined by the ACGME.

 This pathway is designed for pathologists who are interested in applying informatics to a clinical laboratory or pathology specialty, especially if the candidate has done substantial training in informatics prior to or during residency.
-The second fellowship can be completed before or after the full year of informatics and can be done at Mass General Brigham or at another site.
-In either case, there must be a close collaboration between the fellowships so that the fellows leave the program ready to apply both informatics and clinical leadership in a subspecialty laboratory or diagnostic group.
+The second fellowship may be completed before or after the full year of informatics and must be done at Mass General Brigham.
+There is a close collaboration between the fellowships so that the fellows leave the program ready to apply both informatics and clinical leadership in a subspecialty laboratory or diagnostic group.
+Please note that a letter signed by program directors of both fellowships and approved by the ABP must be completed before the start of either fellowship.

 Program scope